truenas/documentation/content/SCALE/SCALECLIReference/System/_index.md

 The `shutdown` command exits the UI and shuts down the system.
 It is the CLI equivalent to the UI power button option to shutdown the system.

 {{< expand "Shutting Down the System" "v" >}}
-The `reboot` command does not require an option or argument.
+The `shutdown` command does not require an option or argument.
-Enter the command, then press<kbd>Enter</kbd>.
+Enter the command, then press <kbd>Enter</kbd>.
-The option to include `system-shutdown` and specify a value exists but is not required to shut down the system.
+The option to include `system-shutdown` and specify a value exists, but is not required to shut down the system.

 From the CLI prompt, enter: